Charley Bates: In the novel

 At the end of the novel, Charley is horrified by Bill Sikes's violent murder of Nancy.
 When Sikes approaches him, he starts yelling, revealing Sikes's location to the mob that wants to lynch him.
 He is the only member of Fagin's gang to reform.
-In the final chapter Dickens states that Charley left London to work as a farm hand, later becoming a shepherd: "Master Charles Bates, appalled by Sikes's crime, fell into a train of reflection whether an honest life was not, after all, the best.
+In the final chapter Dickens states that Charley left London to work as a farm hand, later becoming a cattle rancher: "Master Charles Bates, appalled by Sikes's crime, fell into a train of reflection whether an honest life was not, after all, the best.
 Arriving at the conclusion that it certainly was, he turned his back upon the scenes of the past, resolved to amend it in some new sphere of action.
 He struggled hard and suffered much, for some time; but, having a contented disposition, and a good purpose, succeeded in the end; and, from being a farmer's drudge, and a carrier's lad, he is now the merriest young grazier in all Northamptonshire."

 Media

 The character of Charley Bates has a much smaller role in the musical Oliver!, and is eliminated entirely from some other adaptations, including the 1997 adaptation and the 2007 miniseries.
 One adaptation in which his role is almost as significant as in the novel is Roman Polanski's 2005 adaptation.
 His role is also fairly prominent in the 1948 David Lean film.
 Tito the chihuahua in Disney's 1988 animated film Oliver and Company is entirely based on Charley.
+In the children's television prequel Dodger, Charley (Aabay Ali) is a girl who follows Dodger to London from the north of England and joins Fagin's gang with him.